RedMadRobot/mapmemory/README.md

 val selectedOption: BehaviorSubject<Option> by memory.behaviorSubject()
 ```

+> [!WARNING]
+>
-> :warning: You can use only one of these dependencies at the same time
+> You can use only one of these dependencies at the same time
 > Otherwise build will fail due to duplicates in the classpath.

 MapMemory provides the type `ReactiveMutableMap`.
-It works similar to `MutableMap` but enables you to observe data in a reactive manner.
+It works similarly to `MutableMap` but enables you to observe data reactively.
 There are methods to observe one or all map values.
-You can implement cache-first approach using `ReactiveMutableMap`:
+You can implement a cache-first approach using `ReactiveMutableMap`:

 <details open>
   <summary>Coroutines</summary>